tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/framework.md

 #### `tf.Operation.outputs` {#Operation.outputs}

-The list of `Output` objects representing the outputs of this op.
+The list of `Tensor` objects representing the outputs of this op.

 - - -